‘It’s embarrassing’: Neighbors, city leaders fed up with illegal dumping

 “Mattresses, tires, things like that that have been dumped by someone here illegally,” said Brandon Johnson, Wichita City Council.

-Here there’s not one, but ten mattresses.
+Here there’s not one but 10 mattresses.
 Friday drivers also weaved their way around a couch.
 Johnson says it’s also happening behind stores and in other parts of Wichita, something nearby residents also see.

 “Dropped off at local businesses, in the parking lots, side streets,” said Dan Horner, Wichita.